+CISS 274

-CISS 274 Introduction to Internet Technology and Electronic Commerce
+Introduction to Internet Technology and Electronic Commerce

 Introduction to the internet and electronic commerce.
 Topics include the World Wide Web, basic web page design (html) and programming methodologies (CGI).
 Social, economic, ethical, and political topics are discussed as well.
-Prerequisite: CISS 170.
+Prerequisite: CISS 170 or CISS 176.